 innate artistic talent, he went on to study commercial art in Los Angeles

 and at the University of Arizona.
 Following his years as Senior Illustrator

 with Hughes Aircraft in Tucson, and later as a book illustrator for HP

 Books and other publishers, Medaris began to devote his life to his own

 In addition to painting and drawing, he has worked with sculpture, metal,

-jewelry, and computer graphics, using traditional southwestern motif.
+jewelry, and computer graphics, using traditional southwestern motifs.

-Medaris' designs can be seen on ceramic and pottery, giftware, and greeting
+Medaris' designs can be seen on ceramics and pottery, giftware, and greeting

 cards.
 He has produced art in a number of mediums, including pen and ink,